shauninman/MinUI/README.md

 - Optional game art/media
 - Configurable FN and switch buttons
 - More compatibility testing with different emulators and fix/improve if nessecary
-- Menu animations and color settings
+- Menu animations and color settings (maybe some kind of template system?)
 - Configurable sleep mode or default auto shutdown
 - Shaders
 - Once everything is to my liking I will look into porting this to more devices